Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 List of properties to copy property values while splitting or pruning document.
 To set it to the desired property OpenContent names, use comma to separate them.
 For example, for Alfresco environment, the following can be used: `insuranceDemo_claimantName,insuranceDemo_policyHolder`.
 If set to blank, all property values are copied.

 ## OpenContent - default properties

+The following section outlines all configurable default properties for OpenContent.

 ### license.doSendWarningEmail